Vision and Philosophy

 Presentations and Assessments

-We strive to organize presentations and/or performances by the students on a monthly basis.
+Good Time Chime (GTC) days are monthly presentations and/or performances by the students.
 These events are part of the learning processes which aim at building the confidence for every student.
 Parents will be invited to participate in such events.
 Besides being the audience, we would like parents to encourage every student to go on stage to perform.

 DEIE conducts bi-annual formal assessments and reports in both January and July.
 The July assessment functions as the formal annual report and is meant to provide an accurate representation to parents of their child’s development in all developmental areas, including: Personal, Social and Emotional Development, Physical Development, Communication and Language, Literacy, and Mathematics.